 As a church, we strive to base our faith, conduct and ministry values on the Bible which is God’s revelation to mankind.
-We desire to have a church that is not trendy like a shopping mall but timeless.
-We want to be a church that is a warm, friendly soul-saving station.
-As a hospital is a place for sick people to find healing and recuperation, a church should be a place where sinners find forgiveness, restoration and the joyful Christ-centered life that brings meaning and lasting satisfaction.
+We desire to have a church that is not trendy, but timeless.
+We want to be a church that is a warm, friendly, soul-saving station.
+As a hospital is a place for sick people to find healing and recuperation, a church should be a place where sinners find forgiveness, restoration, and the joyful Christ-centered life that brings meaning and lasting satisfaction.
 In the New Testament, the local church became the hub of a believer’s life.
 It was a place for prayer, instruction, inspiration and fellowship.
 Know that at FBT, you are more than welcome, you are wanted!

 Below are our beliefs with supporting Scripture.
 You’re encouraged to read through them and contact us with any questions you may have.

 We believe in the Scriptures of the Old and New Testaments as verbally inspired of God, and inerrant in the original writing, and that because of their origin and purpose they are of supreme and final authority in faith and life and all areas to which they speak.

 (2 Peter 1:21, 2 Timothy 3:16, James 1:22-25, 2 Peter 1:3-8).